D2Dewarp: Dual Dimensions Geometric Representation Learning Based Document Image Dewarping: Experiments

 \subsection{Experimental results}

+Since Doc3D \cite{Das2019DewarpNetSD} lacks fine-grained line annotations, in order to ensure a fair comparison and exclude performance gains from the dataset itself, we retrained the latest method DocScanner \cite{feng2025docscanner} on our proposed DocDewarpHV dataset, marked with ``*'' in the tables.

-\textbf{Result on DocUNet Benchmark}.
-We show the comparison between our model and previous rectification methods, as shown in Table ~\ref{tab:eval_docunet}.
-It can be seen that our network almost completely surpasses previous methods in terms of CER and ED.
-Compared with the textline-introducing methods \cite{Jiang2022RevisitingDI}, \cite{Feng2022GeometricRL}, and \cite{Li2023ForegroundAT}, our method improves the CER by at least 9.5\% and 11.3\% on 50 and 60 images respectively.
-Compared with the layout-focused method \cite{Li2023LayoutawareSD}, we outperform by 10.4\% on ED and 12.5\% on CER for the 60-image test setting.
-However, our method does not have much advantage in terms of MS-SSIM, LD and ED.
-According to our observation, the images in this benchmark contain more figures than the other two benchmarks.
-In fact, it is more difficult to predict the boundary lines of document foreground, figures and tables than text lines.
-In other words, the features of text lines are more obvious.
-The boundaries of the document foreground are easily disturbed by the background.
-The model is not sensitive enough to the boundary perception of figures and tables compared to text lines.
-Increasing the number of training sets (the 300K training set of the method \cite{Yu_2024_WACV}) or appropriately increasing the input image resolution may optimize this problem.
-The qualitative visualization results are shown in Figure ~\ref{fig:DocUNet-vis}.
+\textbf{Results on DocUNet Benchmark}.
+We show the comparison between our model and previous rectification methods in Table~\ref{tab:eval_docunet}.
+Our network almost completely surpasses previous methods in terms of CER and ED.
+Compared with the \emph{textline-introducing methods} RDGR \cite{Jiang2022RevisitingDI}, DocGeoNet \cite{Feng2022GeometricRL}, and FTDR \cite{Li2023ForegroundAT}, our method improves the CER by at least 9.5\% and 11.3\% on 50 and 60 images respectively.
+Compared with the \emph{layout-focused method} LA-DocFlatten \cite{Li2023LayoutawareSD}, we outperform by 10.4\% on ED and 12.5\% on CER for the 60-image test setting.
+Our method shows marginal advantages on MS-SSIM, LD, and ED metrics.
+The main reason is that the DocUNet \cite{Ma2018DocUNetDI} benchmark contains more text-sparse (figure-heavy) samples than the other two datasets.
+For text-sparse images (as opposed to text-dense document images), the predicted lines appear sparsely distributed only along document boundaries and chart regions, providing weaker guidance for the rectification model.
+The difference in line guidance information is illustrated in the first example (text-dense) and the second example (text-sparse) in Figure~\ref{fig:predict_vis}.

-\textbf{Result on DIR300 Benchmark}.
-As shown in Table ~\ref{tab:eval_dir300}, the best results are achieved for most indicators on DIR300.
-Compared with the current best method \cite{Li2023LayoutawareSD}, we enhance AD by 4.6\%. and on OCR evaluation metrics, our method outperforms the current state-of-the-art method DocTLNet \cite{Kumari2024AmIR} by 3.2\% on CER and 5.1\% on ED.
+\textbf{Results on DIR300 Benchmark}.
+As shown in Table~\ref{tab:eval_dir300}, the best results are achieved for most indicators on DIR300.
+Compared with the LA-DocFlatten \cite{Li2023LayoutawareSD} introduced layout information, we enhance AD by 4.6\%.
+On OCR evaluation metrics, our method outperforms the current state-of-the-art method DocTLNet \cite{Kumari2024AmIR} by 3.2\% on CER and 5.1\% on ED.
 The warped images in this dataset contain more text content.
 For rich text distorted images, the denser the text lines, the better the rectification performance of our method.
-The visualization results of the rectification are shown in Figure ~\ref{fig:DIR300_vis}.